camilobdez/pm2.5/README.md

 # 預測器 pm2.5
-Este proyecto es un predictor de niveles de PM2.5 en Beijing basado en ciertos parámetros ambientales.
-Utiliza un modelo en función de la presión atmosférica, la temperatura, la humedad, la dirección y velocidad del viento, la precipitación, entre otros factores.
+This project is a predictor of PM2.5 levels in Beijing based on specific environmental parameters.
+It uses a model that factors in atmospheric pressure, temperature, humidity, wind direction and speed, precipitation, and other variables.

 ## Tutorial

-### Prerrequisitos
+### Prerequisites
 - [Python](https://www.python.org/downloads/)
 - [Node.js](https://nodejs.org/en/download/)
-- Instalar librerías requeridas: `flask`, `flask_cors`, etc.
+- Install the required libraries: `flask`, `flask_cors`, etc.

-### Intalación y uso
+### Installation and Usage

-Para empezar con el predictor, debes seguir estos pasos:
+To start using the predictor, follow these steps:

-1. Clonar el repositorio:
+1. Clone the repository:
     ```bash
     git clone https://github.com/camilobdez/pm2.5.git
     ```
-2. Navegar al directorio del proyecto:
+2. Navigate to the project directory:
     ```bash
     cd pm2.5/despliegue
     ```
-3. Intalar las dependencias necesarias:
+3. Install the necessary dependencies:
     ```bash
     npm install
     npm install react-router-dom
     npm install axios
     ```
-4. Navegar al directorio backend e inicializar el servidor:
+4. Navigate to the backend directory and start the server:
     ```bash
     cd despliegue/backend
     python app.py
     ```
-5. Correr la aplicación:
+5. Run the application:
     ```bash
     cd despliegue
     npm start